 Peppermint Oil to the Digestive Rescue

 Peppermint oil has been researched in vitro and in clinical trials for its efficacy in relieving digestive issues (1-13).
 In fact, a 2005 literature review of 16 different trials concluded that peppermint oil, may be a first choice option “in IBS patients with non-serious constipation or diarrhea to alleviate general symptoms and to improve quality of life.”
 (3)

-Due to the fact that we can rub genuine Young Living peppermint oil directly on our bellies, we don’t have to worry about messing with enteric-coated capsules of peppermint.
+Due to the fact that we can rub therapeutic and quality grade peppermint oil directly on our bellies, we don’t have to worry about messing with enteric-coated capsules of peppermint.
 As swallowing a pill at a time when digestion is acting up can be the last thing someone wishes to do.
 Furthermore, I’ve found with my clients that rubbing the oil on the belly prevents the side effect of heartburn from burping up the capsules.